marisalim/testing-binders/README.md

 ### Step 2: add binder environment files

-On `master` branch, add all the files you want for binder in `./binder/`.
+On `main` branch, add all the files you want for binder in `./binder/`.

 Once you're done, make branch to point pangeo to so that it doesn't get accidentally changed (e.g., `stable-binder`)